chrisgrieser/obsidian-quadro/README.md

 All data is stored as [Markdown](https://www.markdownguide.org/) files.
 **Markdown** is a human-readable, non-proprietary, and commonly used open standard for plaintext files.
 This means:
-- There is no lock-in / dependency to a particular software, the data can be analyzed in any app supporting Markdown.
+- There is no lock-in / dependency to a particular app, the data can be analyzed in any app supporting Markdown.
 (In fact, the data is stored in plain text and can thus even be opened with and read with `Notepad.exe` or `TextEdit.app`)